Course Criteria

 • 3.00 Credits

-Prerequisites: FREN 101 or the equivalent of one year of high school French.
-Course reviews structures and vocabulary for communication in rudimentary social situations.
-It develops ways to extend descriptions to communicate simple settings related to broad social topics such as family, school, etc. Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of French and Francophone cultures; discussion of a problem or concern affecting those cultural groups and analysis (in English) of proposed solutions.
+Course introduces communicating in various time frames and offering opinions on current events and issues.
+Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of French and Francophone cultures; discussion of a problem or concern affecting those cultural groups and analysis of proposed solutions.
 Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding of French and Francophone peoples can be applied to other cultural experiences.
-Course conducted in French 50% of the time.
+Course conducted in French 75% of the time.
+Offered fall semesters.

 • 3.00 Credits

-Prerequisites: FREN 104 or the equivalent of three or more years of high school French.
 Course reviews communicating in various time frames.
 Develops communication for expressing complex opinions on historical, political, and social concerns.
 Activities include engagement with native speakers; in-class conversations; reading, listening, and writing exercises; application of broad cultural definitions to the specifics of French and Francophone cultures; discussion of a problem or concern affecting those cultural groups and analysis of proposed solutions.
 Special attention given to developing intercultural competency, with a focus on the ways in which the processes used for understanding of French and Francophone peoples can be applied to other cultural experiences.
 Course conducted in French 90% of the time.
+Offered spring semesters.

 To find college, community college and university courses by keyword, enter some or all of the following, then select the Search button.